bmd007/FenceX/work-report/theory-shaping.md

    Instead we will compare the throughputs evalutaed in previous experiments with the throughput data expressed in [7]

+### Test data
+We will use real production level data borrowed from Cabonline.
+Cabonline is a taxi company serving plenty of travelers all over the Scandinavian counties.
+Their cars report theirs locations frequently.
+Joining these reports with Cabonline order history, results in meaning full set of coordinates.
+That each set represent a journey that a taxi went through to serve a customer.
+To respect privacy of customers, drivers and Cabonline, the data that we receive is totally anonymous and no does not involve any real identification.
+Since we have data that represent meaningful actions, apart from load related tests, we can test the system from acceptance point of view.

+Each trip is represented into a list of (ordered by time) coordinates.
+We can find the coordinate in the middle of the list and draw a circle around it.
+The resulted polygon can be used a fence that can be saved in FenseX with the trip id.
+From then on, we can publish location reports for that trip id and get inside/outside fence events.
+Since the fence is drawn using one of the points in the list, we expect several `outside fence` events and a few `inside fence` ones.
+The smaller the fence, the fewer `inside fence` events we will get.

+The explained scenario helps us test the push leg of FenseX deterministically.
+However the poll leg can not be tested deterministically at least in the same way.
+It will be easier to test the poll leg regarding acceptance and load separately.

 ### References:
 * [1]: Microservices.io: www.microservices.io
 * [2]: Reactive manifesto: www.reactivemanifesto.org